-Andexanet alfa is given as an infusion and requires administration in a hospital by a healthcare provider.
+Andexanet alfa is administered in a hospital by a healthcare provider.
 It is given as a quick infusion at a higher dose, followed by a slower infusion over 2 hours.
-The dose of the infusion depends on the specific anticoagulant that the patient was taking, as well as the dose and the time since the last dose was ingested.
-The duration of effect of andexanet alfa is relatively short; just long enough to allow the body to initiate its normal clotting process.
+The dose of the infusion depends on the specific anticoagulant that the patient is taking, as well as the dosage and the time since the last dose was ingested.
+Andexanet alfa’s duration of effect is relatively short and is just long enough to allow the body to initiate its normal clotting process.
 The healthcare team will monitor laboratory markers, as well as signs and symptoms of bleeding, to ensure that the medication was effective and to determine if other treatments are required.

 What are the risks?

-Patients who require anticoagulation either have already had a blot clot or are at risk of having a blood clot.
-By reversing anticoagulation, the risk of developing a blood clot increases back to where it was prior to treatment with the anticoagulant.
-To minimize the risk of developing a blood clot after administration of andexanet alfa, the healthcare team will evaluate the patient to determine if and when it is safe to re-start anticoagulation.
+Patients who require anticoagulation have either already had a blot clot or are at risk of developing a clot.
+By reversing anticoagulation, the risk of developing a clot increases back to where it was prior to treatment with the anticoagulant.
+To minimize the risk of a clot after administration of andexanet alfa, the healthcare team will evaluate the patient to determine if and when it’s safe to restart anticoagulation.

 Katelyn Sylvester, PharmD, CACP, BCPS